DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Experiments

 \subsection{Datasets}

 We conduct experiments on two few-shot image set classification datasets (i.e., Honda/UCSD and CMU MoBo datasets) and a large image set classification dataset (i.e., YouTube Faces dataset).

 $\textbf{The Honda/UCSD dataset}$ \cite{lee2003video} consists of 59 image sets from 20 different classes.
 Each set has approximately 200 to 600 frames with varying poses and expressions.
 To ensure a fair comparison, we randomly select one set from each class to build the gallery set and use the remaining as the probe sets.
 In other words, one image set per class is used for training, and this setup belongs to the standard few-shot classification problem.
+The core variability of the samples in this dataset lies in the unconstrained variations in poses and expressions, with significant intra-class sample quality differences.
+Meanwhile, only one image set per class is used during the training phase, making it a typical few-shot image set classification dataset, which imposes high requirements on the feature robustness and generalization ability of the model.

 $\textbf{The CMU MoBo dataset}$ \cite{gross2001cmu} contains 87 image sets from 24 individuals walking on a treadmill.
 For each class, an image set is randomly selected to construct the training set, and the rest is used to construct the probe set.
 So, this is also a standard few-shot classification problem.
+The sample variability of this dataset is mainly reflected in the subtle changes in posture and differences in shooting perspectives during treadmill walking, with strong inter-frame feature correlation.
+Since only one image set per class is used during the training phase, it is also a typical few-shot image set classification dataset.

 $\textbf{The YouTube Face (YTF) dataset}$ \cite{wolf2011face} is a large-scale ISC dataset, which has 3,425 videos from 1,595 different subjects.
 The dataset provides ten folds of 5000 video pairs, and each fold contains about 250 positive pairs and 250 negative pairs.
+The core sample variability of this dataset is reflected in the complex unconstrained variations in illumination, background and pose, with significant differences in the number of frames across different videos.
+This dataset can effectively verify the model's classification and verification capabilities in large-scale, high-variability scenarios.